Mission to the Unknown: Conception and writing

-In October 1964, BBC Head of Drama and Doctor Who co-creator Sydney Newman had granted producer Verity Lambert an additional episode in the show's second production block to compensate for the second season's Planet of Giants—the penultimate serial of the first production block—being cut from four episodes to three.
-As most stories were generally structured as four or six parts, this extra episode failed to fit the regular schedule.
-Outgoing story editor Dennis Spooner eventually commissioned Terry Nation—creator of the Daleks and the writer of the first season's The Daleks (1963–1964) and second season's The Dalek Invasion of Earth (1964) and The Chase (1965)—to co-write the third season's The Daleks' Master Plan (1965–1966), and it was decided that the extra episode would be used as a cutaway to set up the 12-part story.
+In October 1964, BBC Head of Drama and Doctor Who co-creator Sydney Newman granted the show's producer Verity Lambert an additional episode in the second production block, to compensate for the second season's premiere Planet of Giants—the penultimate serial of the first production block—being cut from four episodes to three.
+As most stories were structured as four or six parts, this extra episode failed to fit with the regular schedule.
+Outgoing story editor Dennis Spooner commissioned Terry Nation—creator of the Daleks and the writer of all the Dalek serials to date: the first season's The Daleks (1963–1964) and second season's The Dalek Invasion of Earth (1964) and The Chase (1965)—to co-write the third season's The Daleks' Master Plan (1965–1966).
+It was decided the extra episode would be used as a cutaway to set up the 12-part Dalek story.
 By April 1965, Donald Tosh was in the process of replacing Spooner as story editor.
-The episode's production code changed throughout production: "DC" around April and May 1965, "T/A" in July, and later "T Episode 5".

-The episode was produced by the same team as its predecessor, Galaxy 4; the two serials were the final to be filmed in the show's second production block, but were held back to open its third season in September.
-Mervyn Pinfield—an experienced BBC figure who acted as the show's associate producer from its origins to January 1965—was originally assigned to direct both serials, but his failing health prevented him from continuing, and Lambert brought on new director Derek Martinus to direct the five episodes.
-Martinus had recently completed the BBC's internal directors' course, and had no previous experience leading a television production.
-Having only seen a few episodes of Doctor Who, Martinus reviewed some of the previous stories with Lambert; he found them disappointing, which shocked Lambert, but stated that he wanted to aim for higher standards.
-Though Lambert was credited for "Mission to the Unknown"—the final story for which she was credited—her role had essentially been replaced by John Wiles.
+The episode was produced by the same team as the previous serial, Galaxy 4; they were the last to be filmed in the show's second production block, but were held back from transmission in order to open its third season in September.
+Mervyn Pinfield—an experienced BBC figure who had acted as the show's associate producer from its origins until January 1965—was originally assigned to direct both serials, but his failing health prevented him from doing so, and Lambert brought in Derek Martinus to direct the five episodes.
+The young Martinus had recently completed the BBC's internal directors' course and had no previous experience leading a television production.
+Having seen few episodes of Doctor Who, Martinus reviewed the films of some of the previous stories with Lambert; he found them disappointing, which shocked Lambert, and said he wanted to aim for higher standards.
+Although Lambert was credited as producer of "Mission to the Unknown"—the final story for which she was credited—her role had essentially been replaced by John Wiles.